vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 In this exercise, you will:

-* load the simulated device project
+* open the simulated device project
 * update the connection string for your simulated device and review the project code
 * test your simulated device connection and telemetry communications
 * ensure that telemetry is arriving at your IoT hub